 Those elements, ideally, should be related to your target language.
 However, even if not all of them are, that's ok.
 They will still boost your dopamine levels.

 If you take a cold, hard look at those elements, you will quickly notice that NONE of them forces you to retrieve anything.
 That's one of the reasons why they become such a welcome distraction.
-EVA flashcards demand effortful retrieval while those remaining flashcards provide you with distraction and additional passive exposure to your target language.
+Ordinary flashcards demand effortful retrieval while those remaining flashcards provide you with distraction and additional passive exposure to your target language.